Rational-Being/Devops-Trainig-with-STEGHUB/Load_Balancer_Solution_With_Nginx_and_SSL_TLS/Load_Balancer_Solution_With_Nginx_and_SSL_TLS.md

    ```bash
    sudo certbot --nginx
    ```
 2. Follow the on-screen instructions to select the domain you want the certificate issued for.
-Certbot will look up the domain name from your Nginx configuration file (updated in **Step 1**).
+Certbot will look up the domain name from your Nginx configuration file (updated in **Step 1** above).

 3. Once the process is complete, Certbot will configure Nginx to use the issued certificate and reload the service.